janwilmake/cloudflare-sponsorware/README.md

 ### Ideas (Backlog):

 - Sponsorflare Dashboard should be prettier.
 Ideally, the bar width is adjusted to the screen size and amount of bars.
-- Additional mapping from a global KV-stored sponsorflare-access-token to a user_id + access_token + scope.
-This way it remains fast as KV is replicated globally, while it also makes it easier to authenticate, since we don't need to set 3 different cookies/headers.
-- `/usage` is now slow.
-Store transactions in SQL rather than KV (more efficient to query)
-- Idea: Currently, fetching all users requires 1 subrequest per user, which can be problematic.
-We need a master DO that keeps track of user info.
-Let's try a master DO that simply we write to each time we execute a query, but in waitUntil, such that it's a direct clone of all stuff together, but it doesn't slow stuff down.
-- If that's too slow, another way is with alarms.
-Each time a DO is activated, it can set an alarm (if not already) to back up itself to the master DO, within an hour.
 - Builtin Unauthenticated Ratelimiting per IP; useful, but this is completely separate so can as well be a completely separate thing.